NorthOfNull/BotnetDetectionEngine/README.md

 # BotnetDetectionEngine
-A Flow-based Detection Engine as a Proof-of-Concept application of a Bio-Optimised Model
+A Flow-based Botnet Detection Engine as a Proof-of-Concept application of a Bio-Optimised Model

 ## Getting Started